daily3014/rbx-cryptography/README.md

 -- Generate a clamped buffer with random bytes for use with EdDSA

 Utilities.CSPRNG.Reseed(CustomEntropy: buffer?)
--- Add new entropy to the CSPRNG
+-- Add new entropy to the CSPRNG with up to 1024 bytes of custom entropy (in most cases it will be less)
 ```

 ### Checksum Functions